 The boldly flavored tomatoes, fresh basil and browned eggs make this frittata a masterful presentation.
 Oven-dried tomatoes are easy to make and create an immense flavor sensation.

 - 1 red onion, thinly sliced Add to list

-- 4 garlic cloves, minced or pressed Add to list
+- 4 cloves garlic, minced or pressed Add to list

-- 1/4 teaspoon chili pepper flakes Add to list
+- 1/4 teaspoon red pepper flakes Add to list

-- 4 large oven-dried plum tomatoes, cut into quarters Add to list
+- 4 large oven-dried plum tomatoes, cut into quarters (see note) Add to list

 - 1/2 cup grated sharp cheddar cheese Add to list

 - 8 to 10 fresh basil leaves, torn into small pieces Add to list